1. What is F-1 student visa?

 - Not change your educational objective

-No, the law does not allow a foreign student in F-1 status to attend public secondary school without paying tuition.
+No, the law does not allow a foreign student in F-1 status to attend public high school without paying tuition.
 The student must pay the full, unsubsidized per capita (for each student) cost of education in all cases.

-Foreign students attending private schools, or in privately funded adult education or language programs, are not subject to the requirements in Section 625.
-However, if a private school student wishes to transfer to a public school or a publicly funded adult education or language program, he or she will have to comply with Section 625 in order to maintain F-1 status.
+However, if a private school student wishes to transfer to a public school or a publicly funded adult education or language program, he or she will have to comply with the above requirements in order to maintain F-1 status.

-26. Can organizations or individuals sponsor an F-1 foreign student to attend public secondary school?
+30. Can organizations or individuals sponsor an F-1 foreign student to attend public secondary school?

-Yes, nothing in the new law precludes an organization or individual from reimbursing the school authority on the student’s behalf, as long as payment does not come from public funds.
+Yes, nothing in the law precludes an organization or individual from reimbursing the school authority on the student’s behalf, as long as payment does not come from public funds.
 In addition, previous requirements that a foreign student has sufficient funds to cover education and living expenses while in the U.S. have not changed.

-28. Does a K-12 district need to compute a separate per student cost for secondary students?
+31. Does a K-12 district need to compute a separate per student cost for secondary students?

 No, unified school districts may utilize the K-12 per student cost, rather than computing a separate per student cost for secondary students.
 Alternatively, the LEA may choose to compute cost on a school-by-school basis.

-30. What if my F-1 visa expires while I am in the U.S.?
+32. What if my F-1 visa expires while I am in the U.S.?

 Your F-1 visa does not determine how long you may stay in the U.S. You need not be concerned about the expiration of your F-1 unless you decide to leave the U.S. for a short visit abroad prior to completing your studies.
 Before you re-enter the U.S., you will need to make sure you have a valid US student visa.
 The F-1 visa itself (unlike your F-1 status) is only important at the port of entry to the U.S.

-31. When must I renew my F-1 visa?
+33. When must I renew my F-1 visa?

 You must renew your F-1 visa if you decide to travel outside the U.S. and your current F-1 visa will expire before you re-enter the U.S. to continue your program.
 If this is the case, you will need to apply for another F-1 visa at a U.S. Embassy or Consulate.
 Students traveling to Mexico, Canada and islands adjacent to the U.S. (except Cuba) for less than 30 days are not required to have a current F-1 visa in their passport in order to re-enter as their visa gets automatically revalidated at the border.

-32. What documents will prove my intent to return to my home country after the completion of my studies?
+34. What documents will prove my intent to return to my home country after the completion of my studies?

 While there is no set documentation to indicate your intent to return to your home country, your application for an F-1 visa will more likely be approved if you maintain closer ties to your home country than to the U.S. which can be shown in the following ways: